-Madam Chancellor and Colleagues: Your Professional Practice Committee recommends, and it moves, that the Board of Regents act affirmatively upon each recommendation in the written report of the Committee's deliberations at its meeting on June 13, 2016, copies of which have been distributed to each Regent.
+Madam Chancellor and Colleagues: Your Professional Practice Committee recommends, and we move, that the Board of Regents act affirmatively upon each recommendation in the written report of the Committee's deliberations at its meeting on June 4, 2019, copies of which have been distributed to each Regent.

 MATTERS NOT REQUIRING BOARD ACTION

 Your Committee discussed several topics of interest, including:

 - Master Plan Amendment – Arnot Ogden Medical Center School of Nursing, Associate in Applied Science (A.A.S.) in Nursing